SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_runningSolver.md

 </tr>
 </table>

 - **a: Time step number** - We see that each time step number appears twice: this is because we are considering two non-linear iterations.
-This column will go from 1 to the total number of time steps in our problem (in this case, 75).
+This column will go from 1 to the total number of time steps in our problem (in this case, 100).

 - **b: CPU time in seconds** - This is counted since you launched the analysis.

 - **c: Measure of the nonlinear residual** - This gives you and idea of how accurate your solution is.
 Note that for each time step, the second entry is smaller than the first entry.
 This is a good sign that shows that the nonlinear iteration loop of the solver is doing a good job in improving the solution.
 You should always aim to a nonlinear residual at the end of the time step of at most $1\times10^{-3}$.

 - **d: Logarithm of the residual change** - This provides you a very good way of quickly evaluating how well the solution is doing.
 If this number is very small and negative, then it is a good sign.
-An entry with the value -10 means that you have reduced the residual by an order of magnitude from the beginning of the analysis, a -20, by **2 orders of magnitude**, and so on.
+An entry with the value "-10" means that you have reduced the residual by an order of magnitude from the beginning of the analysis, a -20, by **2 orders of magnitude**, and so on.

-- **e: Entropy norm of the residual for the velocity field (max $\Delta u$/ u)**
+- **e: Entropy norm of the residual for the velocity field (max $\Delta u/ u$)**

-- **f: entropy norm of the residual for the pressure field (max $\Delta p$/ p)**
+- **f: entropy norm of the residual for the pressure field (max $\Delta p/ p$)**

 - **g: < a – b | c>**
-+ a: block where the maximum residual happens (each block has 255 elements).
++ a: block where the maximum residual happens (each block has 255 elements by default).
 + b: node in the block with the maximum error.
 + c: logarithmic measure of the ratio between the maximum residusl and the average residual: want this number to be as small as possible: it will be an indicator of the spatial uniformity of the residual.

+- **h: [a-b]**
-- [a-b] a: number of Krylov vectors used in the pre-conditioner solver (Conjugate-Gradients for the pressure). b: number of Krylov vectors used in the GMRES solver (for the full pressure-velocity system).
+- a: number of Krylov vectors used in the pre-conditioner solver.
+- b: number of Krylov vectors used in the GMRES solver.

+**NOTE** - these numbers are zero when using the default **svLS**.

 Once the analysis is done, you will see the collection of restart files corresponding to the different points in the time you decided to save.
-The folder will look like this:

-Ignore the flux.* files for now.
-The important files here are the histor.dat that contains the info about your simulation explained in the previous paragraph, and of course the different restarts.
-If you plot the residual at the end of the time step versus the time step (or the physical time, since you know the time step size), you should get a plot like this:

-This plot shows that the residual stabilizes around time 0.1 seconds (time step 25) and does not change much after that.
-This behavior is consistent with the steady flow that we are pushing through the cylinder: the problem is starting off from an arbitrary initial condition, and it eventually finds the right solution that satisfies our boundary conditions.
-Since our boundary conditions are steady, so is the overall solution to our problem.
 We are now ready to look at the restart files containing the solution.
-You will read these files in SimVascular/PostSolver to generate the visualization files (*.vis and *.vtu).
+You will read these files in **svPost** to generate the visualization files.
 We explain that process in the following section.